-In Fall 2019, Hilary will offer a class on “Forecasting river flows and floods using hydrologic models” as part of the CUAHSI Virtual University.
+In Fall 2019, Hilary offered a class on “Forecasting river flows and floods using hydrologic models” as part of the CUAHSI Virtual University.

-CUAHSI has organized inter-university online courses to enhance the depth and breadth of graduate course offerings at universities across the nation, increase the rate of uptake of new research and facilitate networking among our hydrologic community.
+CUAHSI organizes inter-university online courses to enhance the depth and breadth of graduate course offerings at universities across the nation, increase the rate of uptake of new research and facilitate networking among our hydrologic community.

 The format of the course is designed to give students flexibility to select the three topics most relevant to them from a list of Specialized Online Hydrology Course modules.
 Modules are offered by leading faculty in these specialized research niches from across the country.

 This course is designed for students who are interested in how hydrologic models work, how they help us to manage water resources, and how they are used to inform environmental policy.
 The course will appeal to students who may need to use and critically assess hydrologic model analyses or output in their future environmental careers, as well as those looking to develop or build models.
 The course is divided into five parts:

 The course is designed to develop an understanding of hydrologic processes at the surface of the Earth so that we can examine how environmental change, such as land use/cover change or climate change, affects hydrology.

 Students will learn about the types of hydrologic changes that can occur, and which methods are used to study them.
 Examples of watersheds and regions from around the globe, with different climates and flow regimes, will be used to introduce the physical processes behind hydrologic changes.

 Data from these watersheds will be analyzed in class to demonstrate how hydrologic data can be used to quantify ongoing hydrologic change and make predictions about future watershed response.
 An emphasis will also be placed on learning fundamental scientific skills including data collection, data evaluation, scientific writing and presentation skills.